Planning a trek to see mountain gorillas

 The mountain gorillas are the largest and rarest

 Only around 650 mountain gorilla individuals remain in a pocket of tropical rain forest and volcanoes along the south west border of Uganda, north west Rwanda and eastern DRC (Congo).
 These are also the most accessible of the three gorilla sub-species.
 Each day small groups of 8 people trek out with a local guide and search for the habituated gorilla families.
 Just 56 permits are available world-wide for a place on one of these treks which makes them highly sort after.
-The permits are expensive @US$600-750 per person per trek.
+The permits are expensive @US$600-750 per person per trek (in Rwanda and US$1500 in Uganda).
 It is essential to check the availability of gorilla permits before planning the rest of your journey.

 Mountain gorillas in Rwanda